Imitative Planning using Conditional Normalizing Flow: Introduction

-Our approach builds upon normalizing flows which are capabable of representing complex, multimodal manifolds from a known prior distribution and supports efficient, parallel sampling.
+Our approach builds upon normalizing flows which are capable of representing complex, multimodal manifolds from a known prior distribution and supports efficient, parallel sampling.
 First, we use a variational autoencoder to learn a representative subspace of the control trajectory space from all expert driving demonstrations.
-Samples from this encoding space should generate control trajectories which behave \emph{stylistically} the same as the expert.
-Then we train a normalizing flow mapping from the prior distribution to a Boltzmann distribution in the control trajectory encoding space using the cost manifold as an energy function.
-We propose using neural autoregressive flow (NAF) \citep{huang2018neuralaf} for this flow mapping because of it's ability to learn more complicated multimodal target distribution, while obtaining exact PDF inference.
-We train our flow method as in inverse autoregressive flow (IAF) \citep{kingma2016improved} which allows for efficient control trajectory sample generation using parallel transformations.
-We refer to our method subsequently as \textit{FlowPlan}.
+Samples from this encoding space generate control trajectories which behave \emph{stylistically} the same as the expert, or encode trajectories that are kinematically similar to expert.
+Then we learn a normalizing flow mapping from the prior distribution to a Boltzmann distribution in the control trajectory encoding space using the cost manifold as an energy function.
+We propose using neural autoregressive flow (NAF) \cite{huang2018neuralaf} for this flow mapping because of it's ability to learn complicated multimodal target distribution, while performing accurate PDF inference.
+We train our method following the inverse autoregressive flow (IAF) \cite{kingma2016improved} which allows for efficient control trajectory sample generation using parallel transformations.
+Subsequently, we will refer to our method as \textit{FlowPlan}.

-The main contributions of this work are \begin{itemize}[leftmargin=*] \itemsep0em \item A method for efficiently generating trajectory samples and their associated energy which directly models complex multimodal planning cost manifolds. \item Using high level contextual features our method is able to generate samples that account for multiple cost generating constraints in the scene. \item We demonstrate the benefits of our approach over hand constructed, parametric sampling strategies on real world datasets. \end{itemize}
+The main contributions of this work are: \begin{itemize}[leftmargin=*] \itemsep0em \item An efficient method to generate trajectories for autonomous driving by learning a sampling policy in a scene-conditioned low-dimensional latent space representative of expert driving demonstrations. \item We demonstrate the utility of normalizing flow by taking advantage of the exact pdf inference to further refine our generated trajectories without the whitebox costing module.
+As a by-product of our sampling policy we can efficiently generate scores (log probs) of the sampled trajectories without the whitebox costing module. \item We demonstrate the benefits of our approach over hand constructed, parametric sampling strategies on real world datasets. \end{itemize}